dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

   }
 }
 ```

+Online restores only require you to send this request.
+The UID and timestamp
+leases are updated accordingly.
+The latest backup to be restored should contain
+the same number of groups in its manifest.json file as the cluster to which it
+is being restored.

-Restore can be performed from Amazon S3 / Minio or from Local Directory.
-Below is the `RestoreInput` to be passed into the mutation.
+Restore can be performed from Amazon S3 / Minio or from a local directory.
+Below
+is the documentation for the fields inside `RestoreInput` that can be passed into
+the mutation.

 ```graphql
 input RestoreInput {